ocecer/telegram-to-telegram-message-forwarder/ReadMe.md

 2. Clone the repo in your Heroku, CPanel or any any other platform where you can run a python app.
 3. Run: python3 bot.py

+Important note: None of the fields should end with ";".
+Semicolon ";" is just seperator, if you will use it in the end of the field, bot wont be able to work.